TEST 2: Applying Power And Ground To The Blower Motor

 Worn out bearings will cause the blower motor to use more current.
 This excess amperage draw will cause the blower resitor and/or the blower switch to burn out.

 CASE 3: The blower motor did not run.
 This test result tells you that the blower motor is defective and needs to be replaced.

-You can find a complete list of tutorials here: Ford 2.3L Index Of Articles.
+You can find a complete list of 3.8L Ford Mustang tutorials in this index:

 If this info really saved the day, buy me a beer!